ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-restful-api-with-ballerina.md

 `bal new covid19 -t service`

 This creates a folder named `covid19` along with a sample code for service.
-Move to the new folder and execute the following command to start VSCode.
+Move to the `covid19` and execute the following command to start VSCode.

 `code .`

 `Ballerina.toml` is the file that makes the folder a Ballerina package.
 It also contains a test directory to include tests for the service.
 But for the sake of simplicity, we will ignore it in this tutorial.
-You can just go through the sample to get a look and feel about Ballerina services.
+You can just go through the sample in `service.bal` to get a look and feel about Ballerina services.
 However, we will be starting with a blank page.
-Hence, before you start you can delete the entire code or edit it if you wish.
+Hence, before you start, you can delete the entire code or edit it if you wish.

 ## Create the COVID-19 Dataset

-To keep things simple an in-memory dataset is used with three entries.
+To keep things simple, an in-memory dataset is used with three entries.
 Ballerina tables are used to store data.
 Each entry in the table is represented by a Ballerina record.
 Following is the definition of the record and the declaration of the table.

 ```ballerina
 public type CovidEntry record {|